mali891/mohammed-ali/src/pages/blogPosts/2020-01-01/index.md

 // ƒ Set() { [native code] }
 ```

 These are all global functions, not objects.
-They all have access to a `.prototype` property, which has methods inside of it, which we use on a regular basis without even thinking about it.
+They all have access to a `.prototype` property, which has methods inside of it.
+Many JS developers use these on a regular basis without even thinking about it.
 For example, every time you `map` or `forEach` through an array, you're actually using the global `array.prototype.map` or global `array.prototype.forEach` method.
 When the array is created, JS automatically creates a connection between our new array, and the corresponding `__proto__` property.

 ```javascript
 console.log(Object.prototype)